 The Top 5 HealthCity Stories of 2022: A Story of Equity and Innovation in Healthcare

-This year's most popular stories include an audio series on residents' sleep, LGBTQ clinician privacy, medical emergencies in the air, and more
+This year's most popular stories include an audio series on medical residents' sleep health, LGBTQ clinician privacy, medical emergencies in the air, and more.

 As 2022 comes to a close, it’s time to reflect on what we learned in the past year to advance our efforts into the coming year.
 Throughout the year, HealthCity explored many pressing issues in healthcare today: provider representation without unconsented disclosure of identities, training of new medical residents, gaps in healthcare, and innovation for medical interventions, among so much more.
 Looking back at 2022, we’ve identified our most popular stories that are worth another look as we move into a new year.